keeratS/445team27/notebooks/keerat/README.md

 |         4         |             0.5            |           265           |            436            |
 |         5         |             0.5            |           340           |            540            |
 |         6         |             0.5            |           470           |            649            |

+ Also today, I met with Amr along with my teammates.
+We discussed that the irregular behavior from the prototype circuit could be from the open circuit that is introduced because of the switch.
+He recommended that we construct a circuit and switch out capacitors betweent aking measurements, to make the prototyping tes tmore accurate to the intended use case.
+He also recommended adding a graph that showed change in capacitance vs output voltage for a fixed input voltage, along with the input voltage versus change in output voltage graph I made earlier in the day.
+He also advised that we could write to an SD card fromt eh ATMEGA directly, using instructions from the 445 website wiki.
+We also discussed some of the feedback we got from the design document review, including whether to create a companion desktop app for our device (conclusion was probably not but we could take a look again once it got to that stage), reducing the tunnnels in our project (he said it would be ok to do 2 instead of 4), and we went over feedback from our proposal so that we could improve the writing and report for our design document.

+## 2/25/2022
+I met with Jyotsna to do research on producing the necessary waveforms to drive the capacitance circuitry from the ATMEGA.
+Jyotsna looked into producing a square wave of 5V and 33kHz from the ATMEGA while I looked at what would be necessary to turn that into a sinusoidal wave.
+I found that an RC filter should work for this purpose as long as the time constant fit our desired frequency.
+A 3 stage filter (3 RC pairs) were recommended as "enough" to round out the square into a sinusoidal shape, with 4.7 nF capacitors and 100k Ohm resistors.

+## 2/26/2022
+I went into lab to test out the RC filter design along with the changes to the prototyping circuit.
+I found that 3 RC pairs created a waveform that looked like a triangle wave on the oscilloscope, so I added a fourth RC pair which resulted in a sinusoidal shape.
+However, with 4 resistors and 4 capacitors, the amplitude of the waveform was reduced to 1.25 V. Thus, I concluded that a passive filter on the ATMEGA- generated square wave would not be sufficient for our purposes of driving the AC bridge, and we should look into an off-the-shelf waveform generator part.

+I also tested the modified AC bridge circuit and found unexpected behavior.
+Even after using a balanced (equal) capacitance on both arms of the AC bridge, the circuit outputted 5V constant.
+At this point I double checked the wiring, found no flaws, and tabled the issue for later.
+Piyush Sud was also in the lab and checked the circuit.

+## 2/27/2022
+I went into lab to test the prototyping circuit again, along with my teammate Jyotsna Joshi.
+Found the same behavior.
+Re-wired it on a different breadboard and again found the same behavior.
+Checked whether it responded to an unbalanced bridge (0.5 pF on one arm and 10/11 pF on the other arm) and found the same result: a 5V constant output from the op-amp.
+At this point we decided that we needed support from a TA, so we emailed Amr.

+## 2/28/2022
+Today we had our design document peer review.
+Professor Victoria Shao and our TA Amr were in attendanc along with 3 students from the class.
+They had no feedback on the design but had some feedback on the placement of figures within the report.